-- ➤ New Books and Journals were purchased for the Library. - ➤ New equipments were purchased for science laboratories. - The efforts were made to further upgrade technology by developing and purchasing latest accounting and statistical software. - Extension activities are carried out by the college such as voting awareness camps, traffic rules awareness and promotion of culture and language through celebration of various national and cultural festivals. - ➤ Hostel is well furnished with ultra modern amenities and is built with an aim to provide best environment conducive for studies to girl students hailing from far off villages. - ➤ Research Methodology Software purchased by Commerce Department.
+- Introduction of new interdisciplinary courses in core and elective at UG Level. - ➤ New Books and Journals were purchased for the Library. - New equipments were purchased for science laboratories. - ➤ The efforts were made to further upgrade technology by developing and purchasing latest accounting and statistical software. - Extension activities are carried out by the college such as voting awareness camps, traffic rules awareness and promotion of culture and language through celebration of various national and cultural festivals. - ➤ Hostel is well furnished with ultra modern amenities and is built with an aim to provide best environment conducive for studies to girl students hailing from far off villages.